Romeo Beckham

-Romeo James Beckham (born 1 September 2002) is an English professional footballer who plays as a forward for Brentford B, on loan from Inter Miami II.
+Romeo James Beckham (born 1 September 2002) is an English model and former footballer who played as a forward.
+He is the second son of former footballer David Beckham and fashion designer and former Spice Girls member Victoria Beckham.

-Early and personal life
+Early life

-Beckham was born in Portland Hospital in the City of Westminster, London.
+Romeo James Beckham was born on 1 September 2002 at Portland Hospital in the City of Westminster, London.
 He is the son of the former England international captain David Beckham and the singer-turned-fashion designer Victoria Beckham.
-His brothers Brooklyn Beckham and Cruz Beckham also played football with him for Arsenal, however both were released from the club's youth system.
+His brothers, Brooklyn and Cruz, also played football with him for Arsenal, however, both were released from the club's youth system.
 He remains an Arsenal supporter.
-He attended Wetherby School in London and then Millfield School in Street, Somerset.
+He attended Wetherby School in London and, then, Millfield School in Street, Somerset.

 In 2014, Beckham joined Arsenal's Academy but was released the following year.
 After his release, he admitted that he no longer wished to pursue a career in football, instead taking up tennis training with Andy Murray.
-In 2020, however, Beckham announced that he was looking to return to football after a five-year absence.
-In support of the decision, his father replaced the tennis court he had previously had built at the family home with a football pitch.
+However, in 2020, Beckham announced that he was looking to return to football after a five-year absence.
+In support of the decision, his father replaced the tennis court he had previously built at the family home with a football pitch.

 Club career

 In September 2021, after turning 19, Beckham joined USL League One club Fort Lauderdale CF (renamed Inter Miami II in 2022), the reserve affiliate of his father's Major League Soccer club Inter Miami.
 This came after he had been seen training with the Inter Miami team in February.
 On 19 September, Beckham made his professional debut in a 2–2 draw against Tormenta FC.
 In that match, he appeared alongside Harvey Neville, the son of his father's former Manchester United teammate Phil Neville.
 On 26 January 2022, Beckham made his non-competitive senior debut for Inter Miami during a 4–0 pre-season win against Club Universitario de Deportes.

 In October 2022, Beckham began training in England with Brentford B, who he joined in January 2023 on a six-month loan.
 He made his debut four days later, coming on as a second-half sub in a London Senior Cup game against Erith & Belvedere at Park View Road.
-He scored his first goal on 14 February 2023 in a Middlesex Senior Cup game against Wealdstone, scoring a 93rd minute winning goal in a 3-2 victory.
+He scored his first goal on 14 February 2023, in a Middlesex Senior Cup game against Wealdstone, scoring a 93rd minute winning goal in a 3-2 victory.
+In May 2023, Beckham was part of the Brentford B squad that won the 2022–23 Premier League Cup, although he was an unused substitute in the cup final.
+He made 15 appearances for Brentford B during the 2022–23 season.
+At the conclusion of his loan, he signed a permanent one-year contract with Brentford B.

+Modeling

+Beckham was the face of the Burberry childrens' line at the age of 10 years old.
+He walked the runway for Versace at the 2025 Milan Fashion Week.

+Personal life

+Since 2019, Beckham has been in a relationship with model Mia Regan.
+The couple announced they had split again in February 2024.